MadcowD/ell/docs/src/index.rst

 Prompt engineering is an optimization process
 ------------------------------------------------

 The process of prompt engineering involves many iterations, similar to the optimization processes in machine learning.
-Because LMPs are just functions, ``ell2a`` provides rich tooling for this process.
+Because LMPs are just functions, ``ell2a`` provides rich agenting for this process.

 .. image:: _static/versions_small.webp
    :alt: ell2a demonstration